PyMassSpec/PyMassSpec-Plot/doc-source/migration.rst

 :mod:`pyms.Display` also provided a ``Display`` class.
-Its methods were mostly thin wrappers around the functions this library provides.
+Its methods were mostly thin wrappers around the functions in this library.

-.. csv-table:: Mapping of methods on :class:`pyms.Display.Display` to functions in :mod:`pymassspec_plot`.
+.. csv-table:: Replacements for methods on :class:`pyms.Display.Display`
 	:header: Old,New

 	:meth:`pyms.Display.Display.plot_ic`,:func:`pymassspec_plot.plot_ic`